Ramsey County Workforce Development Center

 Specific Site Responsibilities

-The CTEP member will use the Northstar Digital Literacy curriculum and assessments to help individuals improve their technical literacy.
-The Member will do this by offering structured classes specific to a technology skill such as email use, web navigation, and word processing.
+The CTEP member will use the Northstar Digital Literacy curriculum and assessments to help individuals improve their technical literacy while they are looking for work.
+The Member will do this by offering structured classes specific to a technology skill such as email use, web navigation, word processing and more.
 The Member will also teach and assist individuals on a one to one or small group basis as is needed in the public resource rooms.
-The CTEP Members will serve a diverse group of individuals including people ages 14 and up, some who speak limited English and/or are New Americans and all who are seeking employment.
+CTEP Member will track Northstar certificates earned and the employment outcomes of those they serve.
+The CTEP Member will serve a diverse group of individuals including people ages 14 and up, some who speak limited English and/or are New Americans and all who are seeking employment.

-The CTEP member will serve across three different sites (North Saint Paul, Saint Paul Midway at 540 Fairview Ave, Saint Paul downtown at 160 Kellogg) but be based in our North Saint Paul office.
-All three sites operate a public resource room in which program eligible individuals and the general public are able to drop in to get assistance with their job search.
-In addition, the three sites offer scheduled workshops and classes on topics such as Resume Writing, Interviewing, Creative Job Search, and Essential Skills.
-All three settings are professional environments that are managed by professional staff.
-The CTEP member would be incorporated into the professional teams that are responsible for services in the resource room and for serving individuals in formal workshops and classes.
+The CTEP member will serve two different sites (North Saint Paul, Saint Paul downtown at 160 Kellogg Ave.) but be based in our North Saint Paul office.
+Both sites operate a public resource room in which program eligible individuals and the general public are able to drop in to get assistance with their job search.
+In addition, the North St Paul site offers scheduled workshops and classes on topics such as Resume Writing, Interviewing, Creative Job Search, and Essential Skills.
+Both settings are professional environments that are managed by professional staff.
+The CTEP member would be incorporated into the professional teams that are responsible for services in the resource rooms and for serving individuals in formal workshops and classes.

 The CTEP member will need to be emotionally and intellectually mature as they will work with diverse individuals.
 Some customers may be challenging as they are experiencing stress reactions to their unemployment or other personal situations.
 It is important for the member to have clear communication and problem-solving skills.
 The CTEP Member will benefit from a variety of training opportunities while on their assignment including training on Motivational Interviewing and Coaching and Racial Equity.
 In addition, the Member will benefit from our system connections to numerous other community services providers and agencies.